 You have to know if you’re doing the right thing or if you lost track along the way or if your strategy needs some adjusting before you can proceed.

-Again, don’t jump at the idea of creating goals without giving it a thorough thought.
+Again, don’t jump at the idea of creating goals without giving it thorough consideration.
 From what we know, scribbling down some random ideas isn’t what we mean by this.

 You need to start by doing some research.
 Find out if what you purpose to achieve is attainable through the Facebook platform or if you’re better off trying out a different platform.